AnyBody/anybody-tutorial/A_Getting_started_anyscript/lesson4.rst

 -----------------------------------------

-Re-load the model by hitting F7, and you should see the message "Loaded successfully" with NO warning messages about the lack kinematic constraints.
+Re-load the model by hitting F7, and you should see the message "Loaded successfully" with NO warning messages about the lack of kinematic constraints.
 You're now ready to get this model moving.

-.. note:: The object named "ArmModelStudy" (of "AnyBodyStudy" class) creates simulations to run your model through - "ArmModelStudy"
+.. note:: The object named "ArmModelStudy" (of "AnyBodyStudy" class) creates simulations to run your model through.
+"ArmModelStudy"
     contains a reference object (created with a **&**) pointing to the "ArmModel" folder.
 You can create multiple "AnyBodyStudy" objects, each of which simulates the same mechanical model but with different motion drivers.